 As a rule of thumb, you should never change money at the airport exchange office.
 This rate will not be competitive and you will lose money.

 Generally speaking, you should also avoid changing money in “touristic” hot spots.
-This includes the exchange office in Athens’ Syntagma Square, exchanges in hotels, at railway stations, etc.
+This includes the exchange office in Athens’ Syntagma Square, Monastiraki, exchanges in hotels, railway stations, etc.

-Opening a Bank Account in Greece
+Opening a bank account in Greece

 It is worth reviewing the products and policies of a number of different Greek banks prior to deciding who to open an account with.

 Money in Greece FAQs